-70. Employers should ensure the health and safety of all employees while they are at work.
-An exposure assessment may be undertaken for all employees and appropriate monitoring and industrial hygiene practices adopted.
-Colorimetric badges and/or personal monitoring equipment (vapor sampling devices) are needed to undertake a comprehensive exposure assessment and monitoring program.
-Pre-employment physical examinations would establish a baseline for determining an individual’s background mercury level, and help to ensure that the employee has normal body chemistry for mercury removal.
+Employers should ensure the health and safety of all employees while they are at work.
+An exposure assessment can be undertaken for all employees who are directly exposed to mercury or mercury compounds and appropriate monitoring and industrial hygiene practices adopted.
+Colorimetric badges and/or personal monitoring equipment (vapour sampling devices) are needed for this kind of comprehensive exposure assessment and monitoring programme.
+Pre-employment physical examinations are carried out to establish a baseline for determining an individual’s background mercury level and help to ensure that the employee has normal body chemistry for mercury removal.
 Personnel may have other considerations that should be handled on a case-specific basis.
-Medical monitoring program should also include periodic physical exams (e.g., every 1 -3 years), regular blood tests, and regular urinalysis.
+Medical monitoring programmes should also include periodic physical exams (e.g. every one to three years), regular blood tests and regular urinalysis.
+Consideration should be given to offering alternative job opportunities to workers who become pregnant or who are breastfeeding.

-71. Every employer should obtain and maintain insurance, under an approved policy from an authorized insurer, providing a sufficient level of coverage in case of liability (including those that may require compensation) for bodily illness or injury sustained by employees arising out of and in the course of their employment, in accordance with national law.
+Every employer should obtain and maintain insurance, under an approved policy from an authorized insurer, providing a sufficient level of coverage in case of liability (including those that may require compensation) for bodily illness or injury sustained by employees arising from and during the course of their employment, in accordance with national law.
 Facility-specific health and safety plans should be in place at all facilities handling mercury or mercury compounds to ensure the protection of everyone in and around such facilities.
-Such plans should be developed by trained health and safety professionals with experience in managing health risks associated with mercury.
+Such plans should be developed by trained health and safety professionals with experience in managing health risks associated with mercury and mercury compounds.

-72. The protection of workers who handle mercury or mercury compounds, and of the general public, can be achieved by the following means:
+The protection of workers who handle mercury or mercury compounds and of the general public can be achieved by the following means:

-(a) Restricting access to facilities to authorized personnel;
+Restricting facility access to authorized personnel;

-(b) Ensuring that occupational exposure limits for hazardous substances are not exceeded by making sure that all personnel use appropriate protective equipment;
+Ensuring that occupational exposure limits for hazardous substances are not exceeded by making sure that all personnel use appropriate protective equipment;

-(c) Ensuring appropriate ventilation of facilities to minimize risk from exposure to volatile substances or substances that can become airborne;
+Ensuring appropriate ventilation of facilities to minimize the risk of exposure to volatile substances or substances that can become airborne; and

-(d) Ensuring that facilities comply with all national and regional laws on workplace health and safety.
+Ensuring that facilities comply with all national and regional laws on workplace health and safety.

-73. Guideline values for mercury concentrations in drinking water and ambient air established by WHO are 6 µg/L for inorganic mercury and 1 μg/m3 for inorganic mercury vapour (WHO, 2006; WHO Regional Office for Europe, 2000).
-Governments are encouraged to monitor air and water in order to protect human health, especially near sites where activities using mercury take place.
-Some countries have established permissible levels of mercury in the working environment (e.g., 0.025 mg Hg/m3 for inorganic mercury, excluding mercury sulphide, and 0.01 mg Hg/m3 for alkylmercury compounds in Japan).
-Management operations should be conducted so as to satisfy any applicable requirements regarding permissible levels of mercury in the working environment, and facilities where such operations are conducted should be designed and operated so as to minimize mercury releases to the environment as far as is technically possible.
+Guideline values for mercury concentrations in drinking water and ambient air established by the World Health Organization (WHO) are 6 µg/L for inorganic mercury and 1 μg/m3 for inorganic mercury vapour (WHO, 2008; WHO Regional Office for Europe, 2000).
+Governments are encouraged to monitor air and water, especially near sites where activities using mercury and mercury compounds take place.
+Some countries have established permissible levels of mercury in the working environment (e.g. 0.025 mg Hg/m3 for inorganic mercury, excluding mercury sulphide, and 0.01 mg Hg/m3 for alkylmercury compounds in Japan).
+Management operations should be conducted so as to satisfy any applicable requirements regarding permissible levels of mercury in the working environment, and facilities where such operations are conducted should be designed and operated in such a way as to minimize mercury releases to the environment insofar as technically possible.